pradeepydv78/demo-delta/README.md

 # demo-delta
-this is demo for repo
+this is demo for git and github.